FBrockmeyer/dwdaccess/README.md

 ```

 and is mainly designed to collect all available links to *.zip*-files.
 A
 link for each station/id.
-The function is not restricted to data on a
+The function is not restricted to data on an
 hourly basis.
 It works with [other time intervals between
 measurements](https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/)
 as well.
-Let’s store the station ids of the five closest weather
+Let’s store the `id`s of the five closest weather stations (A)
-stations (A) and check if data, i.e., links to *.zip*-files, is indeed
+and check if data, i.e., links to *.zip*-files, are indeed available
-available (B):
+(B):

 ``` r
 # (A)